How to Protect Your Home PC Against Malicious Software

 At the local level, the effects of pirated software, especially those laden with patches and keygens can be manifested in malware infested computer.

 If for some reasons your computer is never stable, always showing popups and your security software is always at war with infected files and installations, then you may be having serious problems with one or two installations.

-Only run legitimate software and when prompted, update your software to the very latest.
+Only run legitimate software and when prompted, update it to the very latest version.

 If you are really, really security conscious, stay away from old software and operating systems in particular.
-As of now, you should not be running Windows XP or Vista anywhere in your computers.
+As of now, you should not be running Windows XP or Vista anywhere on your computers.